xd2287/transformers/docs/source/en/model_doc/bart.md

 This model was contributed by [sshleifer](https://huggingface.co/sshleifer).
 The Authors' code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/bart).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [bart](https://huggingface.co/models?other=bart)

 ### Examples

 - Examples and scripts for fine-tuning BART and other models for sequence to sequence tasks can be found in